 - None

 - Shared Single

 - Custom Single

 - Column added to the Color variable (e.g., Exchange)

 - 9. You can also opt to group columns in the table visualization.

 - 10. Click the Save icon on the toolbar.

-When saved, the save icon on the toolbar.
+When saved, the save! notification is displayed.

 You can add text records in a similar way.

 Click on a text column under the Records variable list.
 This displays the configuration pane.